navindra-bit/BasicWpfCalculator/README.md

 ---

 ## 🛠 Features
-- Clean UI with buttons for digits and operations
+- Clean UI with buttons for digits and operations.
-- Handles basic two-number calculations
+- Handles basic two-number calculations.
-- Shows error for division by zero
+- Shows error for division by zero.
-- Reset button to clear the calculation
+- Reset button to clear the calculation.

 ---